vikingeducation/prep_basics/test-yourself-answers.md

 The "Superuser" is a user of a computer system with special privileges needed to administer and maintain the system.
 Superuser commands can be executed using 'sudo' in the command line, which stands for Superuser do.

 'sudo' allows a user to run programs with the security privileges of another user, often the superuser or root user.
+The command line will prompt you for your admin password which you will not see as you type.
+Once used you wont have to re-input sudo for 15 min.

 *Contributed by [Matt Davis](http://github.com/chiewieee)*